Rural heritage trail for Hinckley & Bosworth

 - Galleries and archives can be found at: Cadeby (cadebyvillage.wixsite.com)

-- Cadeby heritage trail (PDF)
+- Document on Cadeby's heritage trail

 Carlton